cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 * Computer/Laptop with Windows 10, macOS, or Linux, which we refer to as the host computer
-* Pi you dedicate as a manager, which we will name `red`, and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version v10 Buster)
+* Pi you dedicate as a manager, which we will name `red`, and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version v10 (Buster))
 * Any number of worker Pis with Raspbian OS version v10 Buster
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access

-At present, we require Raspberry Pi OS Buster (v10) as SLURM is easiest to install on it.
+At present, we require Raspberry Pi OS v10 (Buster) as SLURM is easiest to install on it.

 If you have not yet set up your cluster to communicate with each other